 As a common consumer, I usually go to market or groceries every week, if not every day.
 In the market or groceries where meat and vegetable are sold, a weighing scale (either a digital or analog) is used before a price is set for a certain product you buy.

 The basis of their pricing is the weighing scale.
 They cannot set the purchased price without this (unless they just sell by the sack or by cans) so it is always visible in the area.
-Nowadays, more advance scales are programmed where prices are already computed basing it on its weight.
+Nowadays, more advanced scales are programmed where prices are already computed basing it on its weight.

 In these days where technology is always used as a tool to improve our lives, sometimes it is also used or being used to give unsatisfactory results.

-I have written this post as a guide whenever we purchase something where weighing is related, to provide some tips on how to avoid being cheated in the market area just by using what we already have and always carry with us, a bottled water.
+I will present in this post a simple guide to be used for checking a scale whenever we purchase something where weighing is related, to provide some tips on how to avoid being cheated in the market area just by using what we already have and always carry with us, a bottled water.

 We are Not Aware

 Most of us when using the weighing scale does not think if the weighing scale used is accurate or not, simply because we are not aware regarding the accuracy of the scale or maybe we trust the weighing scale (and the seller) or maybe the expected amount is already acceptable to us.

 But what do you feel if you buy a kilo of meat regularly then suddenly when you check it at home or to other more accurate and trusted weighing scale it is only 900 grams (0.9 kilos)?
-100 grams is already deducted from you but you had paid exact amount for a 1 kilo of meat (you have been cheated!) .
+100 grams is already deducted from you but you had paid the exact amount for a 1 kilo of meat (you have been cheated!).

 Of course, it will make you mad and next time, you will not go back to that seller.
 It could be his fault or the weighing scales fault, but the true reason we do not know.